 04. Track changes over time

-Examining these reports also enables you to swiftly notice changes over time.
+Examining these reports enables you to swiftly notice changes over time.
 You can look at various time frames, including changes to your site or business since yesterday, last week, last month or last year.
 On top of that, you can compare time frames, letting you easily see growth week over week, month over month or year over year.

 05. Analyze these changes